-By sharing its Sufficiency Economy Philosophy as a model, Thailand is helping other developing nations achieve the Sustainable Development Goals, Ministry of Foreign Affairs, stated.
+By sharing its Sufficiency Economy Philosophy as a model, Thailand is helping other developing nations achieve the Sustainable Development Goals.

 Of the 17 Sustainable Development Goals of the United Nations, the final goal – revitalize the global partnership for sustainable development – may be the most compelling of all.
 Because the only way we can build a better world is by working together.
 So many of the challenges we face, from climate change to eradicating diseases, are borderless.
 Although we measure results on a nation-by-nation basis, unless nations can find ways to work together for the good of our planet and its peoples, our future will ultimately be unsustainable.

-As the 2016 chair of the Group of 77 – the largest coalition of developing nations at the United Nations – the Kingdom of Thailand made its primary mission to enhance cooperation between North and South and also to strengthen South-South Cooperation.
+The Kingdom of Thailand has made its primary mission to enhance cooperation between North and South and also to strengthen South-South Cooperation.
 This exchange of resources, technology and knowledge between developing countries, often referred to as the Global South, can be complementary to achieving the Sustainable Development Goals.
-As chair country, Thailand worked to transform this vision into action.
+Thailand has worked to transform this vision into action.
 Even before its chairmanship, Thailand had been sharing its own model of development among countries grappling with the challenges of a changing world.
 That model is known as the Sufficiency Economy Philosophy.

 Initiated by the late monarch King Bhumibol Adulyadej through decades of working to uplift the nation’s poor people, the Sufficiency Economy Philosophy is an approach to development and to life that is based on moderation, reasonableness and prudent decision-making.
 It prescribes living in harmony with the environment and making wise use of resources in order to build resilience and wellbeing.
 Its principles can be applied to farmers, communities, businesses and nations.
 In the context of the philosophy, sufficiency does not mean living in isolation.
 It calls for communities to work together for the common good – the essence of partnerships.